Ferry miscellany

 Another passenger ferry from Falmouth is across the inlet to Flushing, seen here alongside the pier at Falmouth.

-The Higher Ferry across the Dart at Dartmouth, a chain ferry it is propelled by paddle wheels.
+The Higher Ferry across the Dart at Dartmouth, a chain ferry.
+In 2006 the vessel used was propelled by paddle wheels.
 The first view shows her as she had just finished loading.

 A photo of her underway, the paddle wheels create a lot of splashing!